Overview

 December 2023 to February 2024

-• PRCG Compliance and Education Officer position filled.
+- PRCG Compliance and Education Program: The Compliance and Education Officer position has been filled.

-• SMART Places Acceleration Program – Smarter Cleaner Sydney Harbour project: monitoring and data collection continues at sites fitted with sensors and cameras.
+- SMART Places – Smarter Cleaner Sydney Harbour: Monitoring and data collection continue at sites fitted with sensors and cameras.

 September to November 2023